Skip to main content

 "Hi, my name is Lana.
 I’m from Troutdale.
 My two daughters came here to get their wisdom teeth extracted.
 The team was very welcoming, even from the time that I walked through the door.
 They just totally took care of me, made me feel comfortable, offered me coffee.
 I thought that was just very welcoming and warm right there, and I felt very confident that my children were in great hands.
 Dr. Lieblick is wonderful.
 The procedure was quick and easy, and the recovery was great.
 If there’s another mom out there that I could tell to send their children to Beacon Oral Surgeons, especially for wisdom teeth, they would take care of them like family members.
 You’re just not going to get any better treatment than you receive with Beacon Oral Surgeons.
 If I needed an implant or an extraction, I wouldn’t hesitate to see Dr. Lieblick for my future oral surgery needs."

-Cydne Reviews Her Wisdom Tooth Removal Procedure
+Chelsea Reviews Her Wisdom Tooth Removal Procedure

 Watch Review

-Karlos Reviews His Wisdom Tooth Removal Procedure
+Sierra Reviews Her Wisdom Tooth Removal Procedure

 Watch Review

-Willy Reviews His Wisdom Tooth Removal Procedure
+Jodi Reviews Her Wisdom Tooth Removal Procedure

 Watch Review

-Testimonial carousel amanda
+Testimonial carousel cally wt

-Amanda Reviews Her Wisdom Tooth Removal Procedure
+Cally Reviews Her Wisdom Tooth Removal Procedure

 Watch Review